 How much superannuation should I have for my age?

 As of July 2014, employers have been required to contribute 9.5% into superannuation, however individuals are able to contribute further.

-According to The Association of Superannuation Funds of Australia’s (ASFA) Retirement Standard, a couple expecting a comfortable retirement will need an average of $60,457 a year.
+According to The Association of Superannuation Funds of Australia’s (ASFA) Retirement Standard,

 Knowing how much you need in retirement is more about knowing what kind of lifestyle you desire when you have retired, or, transitioning to retirement.

 According to the ASFA Retirement Standard, for a single person that magic number is $545,000.